-Similar to the dN/dS ratio in cross-species comparisons, selective pressure on coding regions can be quantified using fraction of synonymous to nonsynonymous polymorphisms (pN/pS) at any site (Figure 2).
-In addition, evolutionary pressure can also be quantified during intra-species comparison using the ratio of rare to common variants at each site as rare variants are under negative selection.
+Similar to the dN/dS ratio in cross-species comparisons, selective pressure on coding regions can be quantified using fraction of synonymous to nonsynonymous polymorphisms (pN/pS) at any site (Figure 2e).
+In addition, evolutionary pressure can also be quantified during intra-species comparison using the ratio of rare to common variants at each site as rare variants are under negative selection (Figure 2e).
 A statistically significant depletion of common variants as compared to rare variants implies that the site is under higher selective pressure.
 Furthermore, genomic variants that are increasing in frequency within a human population (positive selection) may help identify a novel gain-of-function event (such as a new protein-protein interaction).
 Some of these domain-specific events may be beneficial to the species.
 Comparative genetics/genomics studies have already uncovered a growing list of genes that might have experienced positive selection during the evolution of human and/or primates [9].
 These genes offer valuable inroads into understanding the biological processes specific to humans, as well as the evolutionary forces that gave rise to them.
 It is also important to note that some variants occur in a correlated fashion within the population and these variants are said to be under linkage disequilibrium (LD).
 Note also that LD is statistically easier to observe for common variants than for rare ones.

-There is one additional confounding factor to consider while identifying disease-associated variants.
-Genes associated with a disease are identified by detecting deleterious variants that are affecting genes within diseased individuals more often than in healthy populations.
-This might be misleading, however, because the variants associated with this gene might be correlated with other unanalyzed variants in the genome.
-Hence, all variants (including the variants within a gene) statistically associated with a disease might not be causative and additional analysis may be required to identify the real disease-causing mutations.
-We need to annotate the effect of individual variants, however, before we can predict the outcome of a large number of variants.

 Deleterious Effects of Variations on Protein Function: